edina/nbexchange/README.md

 In doing this, the exchange is the authoritative place to get a list of what's what.

-`nbexchange` is an external exchange plugin, designed to be run as a docker instance (probably inside a K8 cluster)
+`nbexchange` is an external exchange service, designed to be run as a docker instance (probably inside a K8 cluster)

 It's provides an external store for released & submitted assignments, and the feeback cycle.

 Following the lead of other Jupyter services, it is a `tornado` application.

 The team that created the inital code use nbexchange in a cloud environment, with multiple organisations using a central exchange service.
-Courses [and this assignments] are differentiated using an `org_id` - if you do not need this feature, just set it to `1` for everthing.
+Courses [and thus assignments] are differentiated using an `org_id` - if you do not need this feature, effectively ignore it as it defaults to `1`.

 ## Compatibility

-This version installs `nbgrader`  0.9.5 (which makes it compatible with JupyterLab & Notebook 7)
+This version matches the exchange APIs for `nbgrader`  0.9.5 (which makes it compatible with JupyterLab & Notebook 7)

 # Documentation